-Want to know how to make coquito?
-Try this thick and creamy coquito recipe with lots of coconut and rum!
-Lightly spiced with cinnamon and nutmeg, this coquito will warm you right through.
-The holidays aren’t complete without this Puerto Rican coquito drink!
+This coquito is thick and creamy with lots of coconut and rum!
+The holidays aren’t complete without this classic Puerto Rican drink!
+[VIDEO included!]

 It’s thick and creamy, spiced with cinnamon and oh so delicioso!